yagoliz/scripts/bumblebee-fix.md

 ```

 ## Create service which locks GPU on shutdown
-Service which locks GPU on shutdown / restart when it is not disabled by *disableGpu.sh* script is necessary.
+Service which locks GPU on shutdown / restart when it is not disabled by *disable-gpu.sh* script is necessary.
 Otherwise on next boot nvidia will be loaded together with *ipmi* modules (even if we have blacklist with *install* command for them) and it would not be possible to unload them.

 ### /etc/systemd/system/disable-nvidia-on-shutdown.service
 ```